Photo courtesy Library of Congress

-Albert James Freed was born in Johnstown, Pennsylvania in 1922 of a Welsh mother and Lithuanian born father.
+Albert James Freed was born December 15, 1922 in Johnstown, Pennsylvania of a Welsh mother and Lithuanian born father.
+He was one of three sons of Maude and Charles Freed, a clothing store salesman.
 In 1933 when Freed was twelve his family moved to Salem, Ohio.
 He attended Salem High School during which time he formed a band known as the Sultans of Swing, in which he played trombone.
 His ambition was to on day to become a bandleader, but an ear infection ended that possibility.
-In college, he developed an interest in radio, and following World War II he landed a jobs at number of small stations.
-Among them were WKST (1942) in New Castle, Pennsylvania, sportscasting at WKBN (1942) and WAKR (1945) where he became a local favorite, playing hot jazz and pop recordings.
-Both of these stations were in Akron, Ohio.
-In 1949 Freed landed a job and moved to WXEL-TV in Cleveland..
+After he graduated from high school in 1940, he enrolled at Ohio State University where he studied engineering for a year.
+It was during this time that he developed an interest in radio

-Leo Mintz, a local record store owner, saw an increasing number of white teenagers buying rhythm and blues records at his store.
-Based on these observations Mintz suggested to Freed that he should begin playing these records.
-On July 11, 1951, calling himself "Moondog," Freed went on the air and became among the first to program rhythm and blues for a white teenage audience.
+Leo Mintz who owned the Record Rendezvous a local record store saw an increasing number of white teenagers buying rhythm and blues records at his store.
+Based on these observations Mintz suggested to Freed he would sponsor his show if he would begin playing these records.
+On July 11, 1951, at 11 PM signed off on his classical program.
+Putting the needle down on Todd Rhodes's Blues For A Moondog calling himself "Moondog," Freed went on the air with his Moondog Rock and roll Party and became among the first to program rhythm and blues for a white teenage audience.
+Within eighteen months it was the number one radio show in Cleveland.
 Other small stations followed eventually forcing the larger stations to join in.

 Due to the prejudices of the times Freed began calling the rhythm and blues records he played Rock "n" Roll.
 What is ironic that term Freed was using to make rhythm and blues more acceptable to a white audience, was slang for sex in the black community.